bloodycrayfish/git-presentation/add/README.md

-# git-presentation
+# add example
-presentation examples on usage of git
+this folder contains an example of how to use the `git add` command